 Genotoxicity / genetic damage at the level of the germ cells and/or conceptus may deserve particular attention due to its potential irreversible nature.
 This is independent of the therapeutic indication.
-Therefore, the recommendations should not apply to genotoxic anticancer drugs only but to any genotoxic active substance regardless of its therapeutic indication.
+Therefore, the recommendations should apply to any genotoxic active substance regardless of its therapeutic indication.
+However, these recommendations should not apply to active substances whose mechanism of genotoxicity is known to have a threshold which is not expected to be attained in patients.